pippinbarr/cart253-2018/modules/core-for-loops/core-for-loops.md

 - This `for` loop counts from `0` to `9` in the variable `i` and prints out the value of `i` each time
 - So we will see 0, 1, 2, 3... etc.
-- Let's look at this syntax, which is a bit odd...
+- Let's look at this syntax...

 ---